-2. Faith Development lessons
+3. Faith Development Lessons

-FD is focused on the virtues, dispositions and attitudes of faith.
+Faith development is focused on the virtues, dispositions and attitudes of faith.
 It is about learning what it is to be human and the virtues that inspire the highest aspirations of humanity.
 Like RE, it is not focused on a single faith.
 It intends to deepen both intra-faith and inter-faith understanding promoting the development of a pupils' personal faith in a multi-faith context.
 This foundation is further developed in the 50 virtues encapsulated in the 'Nishkam Passport'.

-- FD is about learning what it is to be human, and how to be a good human being through a virtues based framework - to promote an individual's personal faith development (both learning about religious tradition as well as opportunity for faith practice), within a multi-faith context - with a focus on virtues, dispositions and the behaviour these references illustrate or inspire - teachers of RE and faith development should ideally be faith practioners and be able to inspire to promote commitment/initiation in a pupil's personal faith
+- Faith development is about learning what it is to be human, and how to be a good human being through a virtues based framework - To promote an individual's personal faith development (both learning about religious tradition as well as opportunity for faith practice), within a multi-faith context

+- With a focus on virtues, dispositions and the behaviour these references illustrate or inspire - Teachers of RE and faith development should ideally be faith practioners and be able to inspire to promote commitment/initiation in a pupil's personal faith